Start right away email list and a Facebook page!!!

 If you already have an email list full of leads, you can upload this email list in the Audience section of Facebook Ads Manager.
 Then, the platform will find your contacts on Facebook and create a custom target audience.

 The best part?
 That custom audience is filled with people who already have shown interest in your product or service.
 It all combines to simplify direct sales via Facebook.

-Facebook Audience Insights provides means to glean additional information about your existing customers.
-From here, you can learn about your customer base’s gender, interests, lifestyle, location and so much more.
-You can use this data to create more engaging and personalized ad campaigns.
+Facebook Audience Insights provides a means to glean additional information about your existing customers.
+From here, you can learn about your customer base’s gender, interests, lifestyle, location, and so much more.
+You can use this data to create more engaging and personalised ad campaigns.

 Create lookalike audiences.

 Your custom audience becomes the springboard to identify potential customers with interests and lifestyles similar to those of your existing customers.
 This is called a lookalike audience because the people who make up this pool share certain traits with your customers.

 To generate a more effective lookalike audience, Facebook recommends you first spend some time culling your custom email list.
 Use list segments that describe your best customers instead of uploading your entire contacts list.
 This will help increase your chances of making a sale with Facebook Ads.
 As you mark your preferences for the lookalike group, you can tailor not only its size but also members’ interests and locations.